niranjanative/blog-service/README.md

 * Start the application by running - `./blog` (give appropriate name of your build here in my case it is `blog`)
 * Have fun!!!
 Start accessing above mentioned APIs

+## Future scope:
+* Dockerize this microservice
+* Create helm-chart for easy deployment on Kubernetes along with other MySQL container which will be used as database
+* Add more features
+* Create Contributing guidelines